Default configuration for extension with alias: "contao" contao: csrf_cookie_prefix: csrf_ csrf_token_name: contao_csrf_token encryption_key: '%kernel.secret%' # The error reporting level set when the framework is initialized. Defaults to E_ALL & ~E_NOTICE & ~E_DEPRECATED & ~E_USER_DEPRECATED. error

 So, we have to tell it.

-The Contao Managed Edition ships with a blacklist of cookies that are ignored by default to increase the hit rate
+The Contao Managed Edition ships with a list of irrelevant cookies that are ignored by default to increase the hit rate

-but if you want to optimize it even more, you can disable the blacklist by providing an explicit whitelist.
+but if you want to optimize it even more, you can disable the default list by providing an explicit list of cookies

 These are the cookies you know are relevant to the application and in this case, the cache must be omitted.